 A prolapsed bladder is medically known as a cystocele.
-This occurs due to weakening of the tissues between a woman's bladder and her vagina, allowing the bladder to droop into the vagina.
-A cystocele may be mild or severe.
-A cystocele can be caused by muscle straining while giving birth.
-Other activity such as such as heavy lifting or repeated straining during bowel movements can also cause the condition.
+It occurs due to the weakening of the tissues between a woman's bladder and her vagina, allowing the bladder to droop into the vagina.
+A cystocele can be mild or severe and may be caused by:

 Urinary Tract Infection QuizQuestion

 How much urine does the average adult pass each day?See Answer